Skip to contents

 on_error

 Character: one of "stop", "skip", or "debug".
-When an error occurs in the user function for an element, choose whether to stop, skip returning all-NaN values for that element, or drop into `browser()` (if interactive) then skip.
+When an error occurs fitting one element: "stop" halts execution; "skip" returns all-NaN for that element; "debug" drops into browser (if interactive) then skips.
 Default: "stop".

 write_scalar_name